Ciao! Manhattan: Production

-30th Anniversary DVD release
+DVD release on 30th anniversary

 In the years since its original release, Ciao!
 Manhattan has become a cult classic, due in large part to the film being Edie Sedgwick's last starring vehicle.
-On July 19, 2002, exactly thirty years after its world premiere in Amsterdam, Ciao! opened at New York's Cinema Village.
+On July 19, 2002, exactly 30 years after its world premiere in Amsterdam, Ciao! opened at New York's Cinema Village.
 In October 2002, Plexifilm released a special edition DVD with additional 35mm outtake footage, rare pictures and interviews with the cast and crew of the film.

 Soundtrack

 On April 22, 2017, Light in the Attic Records released the film's official soundtrack on their Cinewax imprint, for the occasion of Record Store Day.
-The first vinyl pressing was limited to three thousand copies, and contains the prominent songs featured in the film (by Richie Havens, John Phillips, Kim Milford, and the duo of Skip Battin and Kim Fowley), in addition to most of the incidental electronic music performed by Gino Piserchio.
-Prior to this release, the film's soundtrack had never been released in any form.
+The first vinyl pressing was limited to 3,000 copies, and it contains the prominent songs featured in the film (by Richie Havens, John Phillips, Kim Milford, and the duo of Skip Battin and Kim Fowley), in addition to most of the incidental electronic music performed by Gino Piserchio.
+Before this release, the film's soundtrack never had been released in any form.
 A CD version of the soundtrack is also available.